declared-as-ala/PDF-editor/README.md

    - Font family (Arial, Times New Roman, Roboto, etc.)
    - Font weight (Thin to Black)
    - Font style (Normal or Italic)
+5. **Drag the Font Style panel** - Click and drag the header (or ⋮⋮ icon) to move it anywhere on screen
-5. Click outside the text or press Enter to finish editing
+6. Click outside the text or press Enter to finish editing

 ### Exporting PDF
 1. Make your edits